cmcdowell/blog/content/post/pagination-with-redis.md

 The above command scans the set of posts with an initial cursor of `0`.
 Redis returns the cursor, which can be used with SSCAN to get the next increment of posts, and the keys of two posts from our posts set.
-With each increment we can use the [MGET](https://redis.io/commands/mget) command to get the content for our page of blog posts.
+With each increment, we can use the [MGET](https://redis.io/commands/mget) command to get the content for our page of blog posts.

     redis> MGET post:1 post:2
-    1) "Super interesting blog post about somthing."
+    1) "Super interesting blog post about something."
     2) "Yet another great blog post."

 When the returned cursor
 is `0` you have iterated over the entire set of posts, and you should stop.

-You will notice that the posts are returned in a random order, if order is important you can use a sorted set as your index of posts and do the same as above with the [ZADD](https://redis.io/commands/zadd) and [ZSCAN](https://redis.io/commands/ZSCAN) commands.
+You will notice that the posts are returned in a random order, if the order is important you can use a sorted set as your index of posts and do the same as above with the [ZADD](https://redis.io/commands/zadd) and [ZSCAN](https://redis.io/commands/ZSCAN) commands.

 As noted in the Redis documentation, SSCAN will not always return **COUNT** items from your set.
-Sometimes it can return 0 items with a non 0 cursor (remember your iteration will not be finished until the cursor is 0) or more than **COUNT** items.
+Sometimes it can return 0 items with a non zero cursor (remember your iteration will not be finished until the cursor is 0) or more than **COUNT** items.
 If the exact number of items per page is important for your needs you may have to take this into account.

-SSCAN stores no state, so you will either need the user to pass in their cursor with each request for a page, or store it in their session.
+SSCAN stores no state, so you will either need the user to pass in their cursor with each request for a page or store it in their session.

 ### ZRANGE ###

-In a similar way to the previous method we can use one of Redis's compound data types as an index of blog posts.
+In a similar way to the previous method, we can use one of Redis's compound data types as an index of blog posts.
 Just like before we let's assume we have 10 blog posts stored using the [SET](https://redis.io/commands/set) command.

-    redis> SET post:1 "Super interesting blog post about somthing."
+    redis> SET post:1 "Super interesting blog post about something."
     "OK"

 This time lets use a sorted set as our index.
 Just like before we can use the [ZADD](https://redis.io/commands/zadd) command